-SMART Board, DViT, smarttech, the SMART logo and all SMART taglines are trade-marks or registered trade-marks of SMART Technologies ULC in the US and/or other countries.
+SMART Board, SMART Notebook, smarttech, the SMART logo and all SMART taglines are trade-marks or registered trade-marks of SMART Technologies ULC in the US and/or other countries.
 Texas Instruments, BrilliantColor, DLP and DLP Link are trade-marks of Texas Instruments.
 Microsoft, Windows and Internet Explorer are either registered trade-marks or trade-marks of Microsoft Corporation in the US and/or other countries.
+Blu-ray is a trade-mark of the Blu-ray Disc Association.
 All other third-party product and company names may be trade-marks of their respective owners.